Nehirrs25/demonstrative-ads-project/README.md

 While the dataset itself was relatively uniform and low-variance (meaning many results were predictable), the value of this project lies in showing **workflow and tooling integration**: taking messy data all the way to the point of report readiness.

+This project uses the [Google Ads Sales Dataset](https://www.kaggle.com/datasets/nayakganesh007/google-ads-sales-dataset) published on Kaggle by **nayakganesh007**.

+**License:** CC0 (Public Domain) — you are free to use, modify, and redistribute this dataset.
+Usage is also subject to Kaggle’s [Terms of Use](https://www.kaggle.com/terms).
 ---

 ## 📌 Project Overview